 The Mortgage Loan is secured by the Partnership's principal asset, the Hotel.
 The Mortgage Loan bears an interest rate of 5.275% per annum and matures in January 2024.
 The term of the loan is ten years with interest only due in the first three years and principal and interest payments to be made during the remaining seven years of the loan based on a thirty-year amortization schedule.
 The Mortgage Loan also requires payments for impounds related to property tax, insurance and capital improvement reserves.
-As additional security for the Mortgage Loan, there is a limited guaranty ("Mortgage Guaranty") executed by the Company in favor of Mortgage Lender.
+As additional security for the Mortgage Loan, there is a limited guaranty ("Mortgage Guaranty") executed by Portsmouth in favor of the Mortgage Lender.

 The Mezzanine Loan is secured by the Operating membership interest held by Mezzanine and is subordinated to the Mortgage Loan.
-The Mezzanine Loan bears interest at 9.75% per annum and matures on January 1, 2024.
+The Mezzanine Loan had an interest rate of 9.75% per annum and a maturity date of January 1, 2024.
+Interest only payments were due monthly.
+On July 31, 2019, Mezzanine refinanced the Mezzanine Loan by entering into a new mezzanine loan agreement ("New Mezzanine Loan Agreement") with Cred Reit Holdco LLC in the amount of \$20,000,000.
+The prior Mezzanine Loan was paid off.
+Interest rate on the new mezzanine loan is 7.25% and the loan matures on January 1, 2024.
 Interest only payments are due monthly.
-As additional security for the Mezzanine Loan, there is a limited guaranty executed by the Company in favor of Mezzanine Lender (the "Mezzanine Guaranty" and, together with the Mortgage Guaranty, the "Guaranties").
+As a result of the refinance, Justice has generated \$500,000 in annual interest expense savings.
+As additional security for the new mezzanine loan, there is a limited guaranty executed by the Partnership and Portsmouth in favor of Cred Reit Holdco LLC (the "Mezzanine Guaranty" and, together with the Mortgage Guaranty, the "Guaranties").